keith/diff-grep/README.md

  </table>
 ```

-Filter the diff where every line in a hunk must match the given
+Filter the diff where every modified line in a hunk must match the given
 pattern(s):

 ```diff